shrinerb/shrine/doc/direct_s3.md

 }
 ```

-Uppy's [AWS S3][uppy aws s3] plugin would then make a request to this endpoint
+Uppy's [AWS S3][uppy aws-s3] plugin would then make a request to this endpoint
 and use these parameters to upload the file directly to S3.
 Once the file has
 been uploaded, you can generate a JSON representation of the uploaded file on
 the client side, and write it to the hidden attachment field (or send it